voostindie/vincents-productivity-suite-for-alfred/README.md

 ![](alfred-screenshot.png)

 What you see here is that the CLI and workflow act on *entities*, like projects, contacts, files and notes.
 Under the hood, VPS triggers macOS applications according to the configuration.
 For notes, for example, you can use either Obsidian, Bear or iA Writer.
 The CLI commands, hotkeys and keywords are always the same.
 You remember the hotkey for creating a new note once, and it will continue to work, even if you switch from one application to another!

+How it works: whenever you change the focus, a new Alfred workflow is generated on the fly for the selected area, based on the configuration.
+The result: same hotkeys, different functionality.

 ## Installation